Acatenango

 Acatenango is a stratovolcano in Guatemala, close to the city of Antigua.
+It is part of the mountain range of the Sierra Madre.
 The volcano has two peaks, Pico Mayor (Highest Peak) and Yepocapa (3,880 m) which is also known as Tres Hermanas (Three Sisters).
 Acatenango is joined with Volcán de Fuego and collectively the volcano complex is known as La Horqueta.

 Description

 The Fuego-Acatenango massif comprises a string of five or more volcanic vents along a north–south trend that is perpendicular to that of the Central American Volcanic Arc in Guatemala.
 From north to south, known centres of volcanism are Ancient Acatenango, Yepocapa, Pico Mayor de Acatenango, Meseta, and Fuego.
 Volcanism along the trend stretches back more than 200,000 years.
 Although many of the centres have been active contemporaneously, there is a general sequence of younger volcanism, from north to south along the trend.

 This massive volcano complex towers more than 3,500 metres above the Pacific coastal plain to the south and 2,000 metres above the Guatemalan Highlands to the north.
 The volcano complex comprises remnants of multiple eruptive centres, which periodically have collapsed to form huge debris avalanches.
 The largest of these avalanches extended more than 50 kilometres from its source and covered more than 300 square kilometres.